danielharrell/open-eyes-lect-2017-18/Open.md

 from self to self, in the only form of self-transcendence possible, if again our selfhood encloses us in openness.

-But what is it, then, that makes Mr. Causabon pitiable?
-For Eliot writes as if he should be pitied for a self he can never escape, and as if there were no way to enjoy and still be enclosed.
+But what is it, then, that makes Causabon pitiable?
+For Eliot writes as if he should be pitied for a self he can never escape, and as if there were no way to enjoy, and still be enclosed.
 For what selfhood is left once we are possessed, fully, by the glory we behold?
 Or once our consciousness is transformed, rapturously, into the